Echo-dotcom-byte/git-practice/README.md

 # Git Practice

-This repository is for learning Git and GitHub.
+This line was added directly on GitHub.